Take a look at five surprising things that even the biggest Arctic Monkeys fan might not know about Alex Turner.

 He has never used social media (and never plans to)

 The Arctic Monkeys owe a lot of their success to the world of social media, known as one of the first bands to go viral as a result of Myspace.
 However what you might not know is that the group never had their own profiles, never created their own page, and were completely unaware of the site altogether, until the band started getting big.
-It was actually a fan which created the page on their behalf.
+It was actually a fan who created the page on their behalf.

 He hates his first #1